 Abstract:

 Ocelots (Leopardus pardalis) are medium sized wild cats that have a distribution reaching from Argentina to the southwestern portion of the United States.
 Although the ocelot is one of the most abundant wild cats throughout most of its range, the population in the United States is less than 100 and is protected under the Endangered Species Act.
 This ocelot population is separated by the United States-Mexico border and is facing a loss of habitat due to anthropogenic disturbance.
 Due to this separation, the U.S. population is now showing signs of inbreeding, which causes health issues and decreases chance of survival.
-The U.S. Fish and Wildlife Service, along with other partners, are preparing to translocate ocelots from Mexico to the United States to bolster the gene pool of the U.S. population.
+The U.S. Fish and Wildlife Service, along with other partners, is preparing to translocate ocelots from Mexico to the United States to bolster the gene pool of the U.S. population.
 This project aided in this goal by using remotely sensed data to delineate suitable habitat areas and examine where ocelots are most likely to be found in northeastern Mexico.
 Landsat 5 and 8 were used to create supervised land cover classifications for 1996, 2005, and 2014 to assess temporal changes.
 Surface reflectance imagery from Terra and Aqua were used to derive a Normalized Difference Vegetation Index (NDVI) to verify land cover classifications.
 The land cover data, along with presence data and environmental variables, were added into the Princeton Maximum Entropy model and the fuzzy logic model to identify suitable ocelot habitat.
 The SLEUTH model was used to create projections of future suitable habitats.

 Community Concerns: